 -Response.

 of Test Purposes.
-The basic notation is oriented towards the definition testing of reactive, black-box communication systems and the "black-box" testing of such and uses terminology derived from ISO/IEC 9646-1 [3].
+The basic notation is oriented towards the definition testing of reactive, black-box communication systems and the "black-box" testing of such and uses terminology derived from ISO/IEC 9646-1 [Error!
+Reference source not found.].
 However, facilities are also included to allow users to extend the notation with application-specific keywords of their own.

 The use ofTPLanExTRA as the means of specifying Test Purposes, requirements and assertions within standards is optional but, if it is used, the requirements specified in the present document shall be met.